fredhohman/fredhohman.github.io/_posts/projects/2015-05-08-3d-printing-the-trefoil-knot-and-its-pages.md

   <figcaption>My first designed, 3D printed trefoil knot.</figcaption>
 </figure>

-My project involved coding, generating, and manipulating variations of the open-book decomposition of the complement of the trefoil knot in Mathematica to create a "3D printed puzzle" made of multiple pieces that hold together via small magnets.
+My project involved programming, generating, and manipulating variations of the open-book decomposition of the complement of the trefoil knot in Mathematica to create a "3D printed puzzle" made of multiple pieces that hold together via small magnets.

 During the summer of 2014 I was asked to guest post on [Dr. Laura Taalman’s][lt] 3D printing blog MakerHome.
 She printed one object every day for a year, including my trefoil knot.
 I wrote a two-part piece for her website which described in detail the mathematical theory governing my research, the visualization techniques used, and models I had printed thus far.
 You can read the [introduction here][mhi], [part I here][mh1], and [part II here][mh2].